 One of the strengths of the program's design is its reliability.
-The Social Security Administration sends out checks on time every month and is always proud to point out that, in the seven decades since first sending payments to beneficiaries, it has yet to miss a monthly payment.
+The Social Security Administration sends out checks on time every month and is always proud to point out that, in the eight decades since first sending payments to beneficiaries, it has yet to miss a monthly payment.
 Retirees depend on the monthly benefit for their fixed living expenses; widows and children depend on the monthly payment to supplement household earnings after the death of a family member has left a hole in family finances.
 These are the typical situations that Social Security was built to respond to.
 But in the course of its history, Social Security has provided stability to families faced with extraordinary circumstances.
-Almost one in every four adult Social Security recipients is an American military veteran.
-More than 2,300 children who lost a parent in the terrorist attacks of September 11th will receive survivors benefits through his or her teenage years, and payments began just three weeks after the attack.47 Special Social Security Administration staff were present at the evacuation centers during Hurricane Katrina to ensure that beneficiaries would continue to receive on-time payments despite losing their homes.48 And the Social Security Administration continued mailing out benefit checks even while the federal government experienced a brief shutdown in 1995-96.
+Almost one in every five adult Social Security recipients is an American military veteran.
+42 More than 2,300 children who lost a parent in the terrorist attacks of September 11th are receiving survivors' benefits through their teenage years.
+43 Special Social Security Administration staff were present at the evacuation centers during Hurricane Katrina to ensure that beneficiaries would continue to receive on-time payments despite losing their homes.
+44 And the Social Security Administration continued mailing out benefit checks even while the federal government experienced shutdowns in 1995-96 and 2013.
 When we say that Social Security is a pillar of the American economy, we don't mean for some people, but for all people.